 As the former Director of Communications to Her late Majesty The Queen and at the BBC, she has first hand experience of making public/social value, true purpose and accountability both tangible and credible, of leading transition and culture change and understanding the foundations and impact of soft power.

-She has also led communications for SONY Corporation in Europe, for UK commercial television channel 5 at launch and for pioneering satellite broadcaster Sky, all during periods of change, transition and innovation.
-Sally has devised courses for senior Chinese government officials through the University of Westminster on effective public communications and worked with global brands on using storytelling techniques to articulate and reinforce purpose, trust and values.
+Sally also led communications for SONY in Europe, for UK commercial television channel 5 at launch and for pioneering broadcaster Sky, all during periods of market transformations, commercial challenges, innovation and crisis.

-An award-winning magazine publisher and former journalist on local and national newspapers, Sally studied law at Exeter University and is a graduate of the Advanced Management Programme at Wharton Business School.
-She is a Governor of The Courtauld Institute of Art and a Board Director of the English National Opera.
+An award-winning magazine publisher and former journalist, Sally studied law at Exeter University and is a graduate of the Advanced Management Programme at Wharton Business School.

-Her Majesty The Queen invested Sally with the Insignia of a Lieutenant of the Royal Victorian Order in December 2018 for her service to the Monarchy and to the Royal Household.
+Queen Elizabeth II invested Sally with the Insignia of a Lieutenant of the Royal Victorian Order in December 2018 for her service to the Monarchy.